-DANGER: This module has a voltage of 50 V or greater; always remove power before contacting the module.
-Arcing and damage occur if power is not removed from the module during maintenance or service.
-Always remove power before attaching or disconnecting cables, separating or inserting the mating couplers, or making any contact with the Tool Changer or Utility Coupler.
+DANGER: This module has a voltage of the 50 V or greater; always remove the power before contacting the module.
+Arcing and damage occur If the power is not removed from the module during maintenance or service.
+Always remove the power before attaching or disconnecting cables, separating or inserting the mating couplers, or making any contact with the Tool Changer or Utility Coupler.